Henry6262/limechain-entry/README.md

 ## Issues and Limitations

-1. **Single User/Wallet Sign-In Only:**
-   - The current version does not support multiple users or wallets .
-   - **TL;DR:** When a new wallet is connected, it inherits the previous session's data.
-Future updates would aim to support isolated profiles for multiple users and wallets.

 2. **GitHub Commit Structure and Strategy:**
    - Due to time constraints, I focused on implementation details and did not follow a structured commit strategy.
 In a collaborative environment, I would implement a more systematic approach.

+## AI USAGE

+- I used cursor and V0 extensively for the development of this application, from development to UI mockup creations, while making changes and guiding it to proceed with correct implementation and optimizations I wanted to implement

 ## Motivation for Limechain

 From the beginning of my career, I aspired to work in the Web3 space, driven by a passion for decentralized technologies.
 I left my Web2 role at REWE (Billa) to transition into the NFT and blockchain sector, independently releasing applications and building a development team for Web3Me before its public release.
 This journey was motivated by a desire to create a portfolio strong enough to secure a role at Limechain or Nexo.

-This role is not just another job for me; it represents the culmination of years of dedication to blockchain and decentralized technology.
-I believe that my experience, skills, and commitment to innovation make me an ideal candidate for Limechain, and I am excited to contribute to building incredible, innovative Web3 applications alongside the Limechain team.
+This role is not just another job for me; it represents the culmination my dedication to blockchain and decentralized technology.I am excited to contribute to building incredible, innovative Web3 applications alongside the Limechain team and the web3 space.

 ---